>smart. >physical

 Anyone playing a smart weenie is just asking to get bullied.

-21. 3 weeks ago
+21. 7 months ago

 Anonymous

 I like to make smart & strong characters with awful personalities, in defiance towards my group trying to make me the party leader.
-They refuse to speak with NPCs and fall silent when the GM asks what we want to do, so I'm going to abuse the NPCs and get the group into trouble until the group learns to not be a bunch of dialtones.
+They refuse to speak with npcs and fall silent when the GM asks what we want to do, so I'm going to abuse the NPCs and get the group into trouble until the group learns to not be a bunch of dialtones.

-• 3 weeks ago
+• 7 months ago

 Anonymous